hhirsch/unsecured-sites/README.md

-# unsecure_sites
+# Unsecure Sites
-List of sites with security holes
+List of sites with security problems
+## blendswap.com
+Password form, reset and login unencrypted.

+## fold.it
+Password form, reset and login unencrypted.